CURRICULUM VITAE

 _______.
 "The Need for Interpretation: The Future of Online Historical

 Scholarship."
-Presented at Association for Education in Journalism and Mass
+Presented at the Association for Education in Journalism and Mass

 Communication Annual Conference, Anaheim, CA, 12 August 1996.